unmannedlab/ekf_cal/docs/parameters.md

         imu:
             imu_1:
-                use_for_prediction: false           # Flag to use IMU for filter prediction
                 is_extrinsic: false                 # Flag to calibrate IMU extrinsics
                 is_intrinsic: false                 # Flag to calibrate IMU intrinsics
                 rate: 400.0                         # Measurement update rate